 The effect would be to maintain a level of revenue and spending consistent with the Congressional Budget Office's current-law baseline, which, as Van Hollen has repeatedly pointed out, reduces deficits to economically sustainable levels in the 10-year window.
 Tax cuts could be extended only if the costs are offset with other revenue increases.
 If Congress can't find the offsets, the tax cuts will have to expire as scheduled.
 Either way, we achieve current-law revenue levels without committing -- at this point in time -- to current or any other particular law.
 The budget committees' job would be to enforce the pay-go rules but leave the tax policy changes consistent with those rules in the hands of the tax-writing committees, just like the budget committees' role in setting spending and revenue levels and reconciliation instructions in ordinary budget resolutions.

 Do we really need strict, no-exception pay-go rules, given that sticking to current-law revenue levels would produce a "go big" solution (worth around $4 trillion over 10 years) that would far exceed the supercommittee's $1.5 trillion goal?
 Yes, because exemptions will surely still be argued for and perhaps granted in the future, but forcing each tax cut extension to be defended when it is debated is crucial in ensuring that future tax cuts are worth their cost.

-It seems clear that the deficit reduction supercommittee needs to direct the standing committees on what to do, not the other way around.
+C. Conclusion It seems clear that the deficit reduction supercommittee needs to direct the standing committees on what to do, not the other way around.

 To spur action on bipartisan, deficit-reducing tax reform, the supercommittee needs to seek "reinforcements" in more than just the tax-writing committees.
 In particular, the budget committees and their oversight of strong budget process and rules should play a crucial role in setting a path for "big" and "super" deficit reduction in a limited amount of time.